jamescosborn/productivity-czar/README.md

 ### Databases
 Being able to manage databases is going to be vital as a back-end developer, both for future employment and for any independent projects I decide to take on.
-It's important that I know the fundamentals of several different databases languages, in order to compare/contrast their usefulness for projects and to become a developer with a diverse skillset.
+It's important that I know the fundamentals of several different database languages, in order to become a developer with a diverse skillset.

 * Firebase
 * SQL